itrimble/EventLogTutorialThriveDX/README.md

-# Event Logging Best Practices App
+# Event Logging App

 This project helps cybersecurity students and analysts learn about Windows Event Logging, security monitoring, and query generation for SIEM platforms like Splunk, Sentinel, ELK, and Logstash.
-This guide provides instructions on how to set up the project on your local machine.
+This guide provides instructions on how to set up the project on your local machine and how to integrate Cursor AI for faster query generation.

 ## Key Features